The picture shows the logo and the words National Park Berchtesgaden next to the small Bavarian coat of arms

 Meeting point:

-The magnificent high mountain landscape around Watzmann and Königssee is one of the main attractions of the Bavarian Alps all year round.
+The magnificent high mountain landscape around the Watzmann and Königssee is one of the main attractions of the Bavarian Alps all year round.
 A wide variety of uses and major nature conservation goals have had to be reconciled here for more than 100 years.
-More than 1.6 million visitors annually on one of the most species-rich areas in Germany!
+Over 1.6 million visitors a year to one of the most species-rich areas in Germany!
 How does it work?
-On a winter hike in the valleys of the national park, you will learn more about the special features of the protected area and get to know the goals and history of Germany's only Alpine National Park.
+On a winter hike in the valleys of the national park, you will learn more about the special features of the protected area and get to know the aims and history of Germany's only Alpine national park.

 Route: